Adaptive multilevel subset simulation with selective refinement: Algorithmic details

+The proposed adaptive multilevel subset simulation algorithm with a standard MC estimator for the first subset is summarised in Algorithm~\ref{alg:MLsubset}.
+In addition, an adaptive stopping criterion based on a statistical estimation of the rRMSE as presented in \eqref{eq:cov_subset} is introduced in Algorithm~\ref{alg:MLsubset}.
+Note that for simplicity we set $K=L$ and $\ell_j = j$, for all $j=1,\dots,L$.

-The following algorithm summarises the proposed adaptive multilevel subset simulation algorithm with a standard MC estimator for the first intermediate subset.
-To employ classical subset simulation for the estimation of $\Pr(F^{\text{ML}}_1)$, it suffices to replace lines $3$-$14$ by a single-level subset simulation which is again of the form of Algorithm~\ref{alg:POP2} but on the coarse accuracy level $\ell=1$.
+To employ classical subset simulation for the estimation of $\Pr(F^{\text{ML}}_1)$ instead, it suffices to replace lines 2-7 by a single-level subset simulation estimator as defined in Algorithm~\ref{alg:classicalsus}, but on the coarsest accuracy level $\ell=1$.